bundabrg/DebugScanner/README.md

 ---

 DebugScanner is really only of use to those involved with the GeyserMC project.
-It is to be used with a Debug world and will put the player into spectate mode and teleport them at a configured interface to each block in succession with the block number shown in the action bar.
-It will also write the full state of the block along with the shown number to a yml file.
+It is to be used with a Debug world and provides tools to allow testing block states between various editions of Minecraft.

+Auto scan will will put the player into creative mode and teleport them at a configured interface to each block in succession with the block number shown in the action bar.

 It will start with the block at (1 70 1) and will continue till it cannot find any more blocks.
 The first block is always assumed to be air.

-This allows comparing block states in Minecraft Java Edition, Minecraft Bedrock Edition and Minecraft Education Edition.

 ## How to Use